Welcome aboard your flight to revenue growth.

 Almost everyone in the airline industry works in a silo.
 My articles try to work across airline silos, not within them.
 My goal is that whenever you read a piece I want you to learn something new or see it in a new way.

 The airline industry also has serious tunnel vision.
-Big bodies and vendors shape the conversation along narrow lines of discussion like NDC, a communications standard.
+Big bodies and vendors shape the conversation along narrow lines of discussion like offer-and-order.
 My articles try to show a broader perspective, presenting ideas in historical and other industry context.

 Mega OEMs and suppliers of seats, galleys, IFE systems and the rest talk about revenue generation but are often unable to link their products to the way airline seats are revenue managed and sold in practice.
 My articles try to bring everything together in one place for the first time.